Details on State Criminal Statute of Limitations

 - Civil Law: Time Limits to a Case: The Statute of Limitations

 The state cannot just prosecute you at any time; the statute of limitation laws exists to prevent that from happening.
 If you are confused by how this works, and need to know how it relates to your case, then you should talk to an experienced attorney right away.
-Begin the process by getting a free initial case review from an attorney in your state.
+Begin the process by getting in touch with an experienced criminal defense attorney in your state.
 Then you can understand the best way to proceed with your case.